Skip to content

 File format JPEG (.jpg) only

-Background Plain cream, white, or light grey
+Background Plain light grey or plain cream

 Same expression/framing rules Yes — all HMPO rules apply